Can I Take My Medication With Me On Holiday?

 That’s pretty painless so far, right?
-Well you’ll be glad to know that taking your medication onto your flight with you doesn’t get much more complicated than that.
+Well, you’ll be glad to know that taking your medication on your flight with you doesn’t get much more complicated than that.

 However, let’s take a look at the most common kinds of medication and the specific rules you’ll have to follow if you want to bring them with you on your flight.